wpernath/ocp-quarkus-workshop/README.md

 # Architecture Workshop - Kubernetes Native
 ## What is it
-The Architecture Workshop - Kubernetes Native is a two-days learning experience for developers who want to understand and make use of the benefits of Quarkus in an OpenShift environment in their daily work.
-They learn everything they need to understand the concepts, the architectural principles and components of Quarkus and OpenShift and related products for successfully discussing and developing Kubernetes Native Applications at a customer site from a developer’s perspective.
+The *Architecture Workshop - Kubernetes Native* is a two-days learning experience for developers who want to understand and make use of the benefits of Quarkus in an OpenShift environment in their daily work.
+They learn everything they need to understand the concepts, the architectural principles and components of Quarkus and OpenShift and related products for successfully discussing and developing Cloud Native Applications at a customer site from a developer’s perspective.

 ## Key takeaways
 - Benefits of using Quarkus